akshat-jjain/Google-Cloud-Traning/Deploy to Kubernetes in Google Cloud: Challenge Lab/README.md

 - Test the created Docker image
 - Push the Docker image in the Google Container Repository
 - Create and expose a deployment in Kubernetes
-- Increase the replicas from 1 to 3
+- Increase the replicas from 1 to [Replica Count]
 - Update the deployment with a new version of valkyrie-app
 - Create a pipeline in Jenkins to deploy your app
 ## Task 1: Create a Docker image and store the Dockerfile